engels74/mover-status/README.md

 - `USE_TELEGRAM`: Set to `true` to enable Telegram notifications.
 - `USE_DISCORD`: Set to `true` to enable Discord notifications.
 - `USE_PUSHOVER`: Set to `true` to enable Pushover notifications.
+- `USE_APPRISE`: Set to `true` to enable Apprise notifications.
+- `APPRISE_MODE`: Select `cli` for the local Apprise CLI or `api` for an Apprise API server.
+- `APPRISE_BIN`: Path to the local Apprise executable when using CLI mode.
+- `APPRISE_API_URL`: Base URL of the Apprise API server when using API mode.
+- `APPRISE_TITLE`: Notification title used for Apprise messages.
+- `APPRISE_TARGETS`: One or more Apprise notification URLs.
+Each target is delivered and retried independently.
+- `APPRISE_MOVING_MESSAGE`: Optional custom Apprise progress-message template.
+- `APPRISE_COMPLETION_MESSAGE`: Optional custom Apprise completion-message template.
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
 - `TELEGRAM_CHAT_ID`: Your Telegram group or channel chat ID.
 - `DISCORD_WEBHOOK_URL`: Your Discord webhook URL.